III:00:03 Student Disciplinary Rules

 d.
 The student will be advised in writing of the sanctions imposed.

 5. Mediation.
 Students involved in conflict(s) with another individual(s) may elect to have the conflict(s) mediated with the assistance of a third party mediator assigned by the appropriate university official.
-Mediation may never be used for disciplinary matters concerning allegations of sexual violence.
+Mediation may never be used for disciplinary matters concerning allegations of sexual misconduct.
 The following conditions must be accepted by the parties:

 a.
 All parties involved must agree to the mediation process;